DLR-AMR/t8code/pull_request_template.md

 #### Tag Label

-Decide how the tag gets increased in accordance with semantic versioning.
+- [ ] The author added the patch/minor/major label in accordance to semantic versioning.
-Delete the labels which are not applicable.

-/label ~tag:patch
-/label ~tag:minor
-/label ~tag:major